 In the US alone, between 100,000 and 150,000 people are held as commercial slaves.
-These figures are alarming as there are more slaves today than at any other time in history, so we need to step up for human trafficking advocacy.
+These figures are alarming, so we as a community need to step up for human trafficking advocacy.

-Human trafficking is so pervasive that people don’t even notice it exists.
-Slaves are working at kitchens, hotels, shops, gas stations, and many other places, for little to no wages at all.
+Human trafficking is so pervasive that most people don’t even notice that it exists.
+Under the definition of labor trafficking, modern-day slaves are working at kitchens, hotels, shops, gas stations, and many other places, for little to no wages at all.

-Victims often don’t call for help, as they are trapped under terrible economic conditions and they have no freedom to leave for a better job.
-Human traffickers make their victims believe they have no other option but to obey, as they threaten to hurt their loved ones.
+Victims often don’t call for help, as they are trapped under terrible physical, psychological, and economic conditions and have no freedom to leave for a better job.
+Human traffickers make their victims believe they have no other option but to obey, as they often threaten to hurt them or their loved ones.

 What is Human Trafficking?